openhive-network/devportal/_tutorials-javascript/set_withdraw_route.md

 #### 4. Set withdraw route <a name="withdraw-route"></a>

-We have two options on how to Power down: Steemconnect and client-side signing.
+We have two options on how to Power down: Hiveconnect and client-side signing.
 Since this action requires Active authority, both client-side and Stemconnect signing will require the Active Private key to sign the transaction.
 The transaction submission function appears as follows:

 ```javascript
 window.submitTx = async () => {